beynar/svelte-rpc/README.md

 ## Why ?

-I needed to stay inside the SvelteKit realm to use cookies.set and other shenanigans inside my procedures, to handle file uploads and a typesafe way to receive streamed response from AI models.
+I needed to use cookies methods inside my procedures, to handle file uploads and a typesafe way to receive streamed response from AI models.
 But I wanted the same DX and type safety as TRPC.
 So I created svelte-rpc.

 ## Benefits